TERMS and CONDITIONS

-(a) TOUR BUS: PURCHASER is to provide a one (1) first class tour bus large enough to accommodate COMFORTABLY up to TEN (10) people that constitute the ARTIST, their personal CREW and possibly their manager, together with their luggage.
+(a) TOUR BUS: PURCHASER is to provide ONE (1) first class tour bus large enough to accommodate COMFORTABLY up to TEN (10) people that constitute the ARTIST, their personal CREW and possibly their manager, together with their luggage.
 This tour bus shall be provided from the time of arrival in the country of the engagement until the time of the ARTIST’S departure from the country of the engagement.
-ALL TRAVEL MUST BE DETAILED AND APPROVED, especially where the ground travel is difficult, or cars may be used, and all road conditions and drivers qualification must be fully discussed in advance.
+ALL TRAVEL MUST BE DETAILED AND APPROVED, especially where the ground travel is difficult, or cars may be used, and all road conditions and driver qualifications must be fully discussed in advance.

 (b) TRUCKING REQUIREMENTS: Sufficient for excess baggage and guitars.

 3. HOTELS: The PURCHASER, at no cost to the ARTIST, shall provide TWO (2) nights of hotel (minimum) for every ONE (1) night of concerts unless otherwise agreed, in a minimum of 4-star hotel accommodations.
 PURCHASER shall provide up to TEN (10) hotel rooms near to the center of the city/town of the engagement and as near to the show venue as possible, and must be pre-approved by ARTIST’S Tour Manager, Eric Troyer.
 Accommodations shall include a complimentary breakfast and must be prepaid, in full.